Skip to content

 These metrics may be found using the following BadgerQL query:

-Customizing Insights for a Specific Plugin
+Customizing Insights for a specific plugin

 When Insights is active, all plugins are enabled if the required library is present.
 For example, if Sidekiq is present in your app, the Sidekiq plugin will be loaded.
 You can disable automatic Insights instrumentation for a specific plugin by adding a configuration like this: